turingschool/census/README.md

 ```
 ## [API Endpoints](#api-endpoints)

 To hit the Census API, you need to send an `access_token` as a param.
 This is the token that you get back with the users credentials during the OAuth handshake.
+That will look something like `user_credentials['token']` depending on the variable that you use to store the response.

 To receive a user by name:
 ```